ENDGAME:

 I cannot totally fathom it,

-it is possible: eternal, total union with You is possible.
-Please accept my being
+that it is possible: eternal, total union with You is possible.
+Please accept my being,

 Please do not, Dear Merciful Lord,